-Forms of Life is a monthly audio interview hosted by Creative Time’s Nato Thompson.
+Forms of Life is a monthly podcast hosted by Creative Time’s chief curator, Nato Thompson.
 Guests are culture makers whose work posits new ways of looking at political realities.
-By addressing a wide range of issues, such as alternative economies, calcified political structures, new forms of collective living, or simply being a thorn in the side of normality, Forms of Life interviews provide an opportunity to think counterintuitively about social conditions people face around the world.
+By addressing a wide variety of issues—such as alternative economies, calcified political structures and new forms of collective living—or simply by being a thorn in the side of normality, Forms of Life interviews provide an opportunity to think counterintuitively about social conditions faced by people around the world.

 Special thanks to The Clocktower Gallery and ARTonAIR.org for their support.